 In the past, some studies have shown both the harmful and beneficial effects of alcohol in ulcerative colitis.
 Newer studies suggest no correlation or a negative correlation between alcohol and ulcerative colitis.

-The recommendation is to avoid drinking alcoholic beverages, as a general rule.
-Alcohol irritates the digestive tract in similar ways to UC, and combining the two may make symptoms worse.
+The general recommendation is to avoid drinking alcoholic beverages.
+Alcohol irritates the digestive tract in similar ways to UC, and combining the two may worsen symptoms.

 While some people with UC may be able to consume alcohol, others should avoid it altogether.

 Studies have examined the positive and negative aspects of drinking alcohol with UC.
 Read on to learn more.

 As a 2018 review notes, alcohol causes inflammation and harms the gut barrier function.

 These factors are important for people with UC, as the condition also causes inflammation and affects how well the body can absorb nutrients.
 It also increases the risk of bacteria invasion.

 The researchers also noted that alcohol consumption might provoke symptoms or a relapse in a person who has inflammatory bowel disease.